jrb00013/jrb00013/README.md

 ### **Keke RTOS App (Hobby Project)**
 - Developed a real-time operating system (RTOS) for stock inventory management, integrating AI and SQL for dynamic decision-making.

 ---

-## 🔧 Hardware and Circuit Design

-- **ADC/DAC Interfacing**: Developed interfaces for signal acquisition and processing on FPGAs.
-- **Bare Metal Programming**: Implemented low-level applications on ARM Cortex-M microcontrollers.
-- **Digital Filtering**: Created simple digital filters and eager to expand this work.
-- **Complex Algorithm Design**: Developed path-planning algorithms for autonomous systems under dynamic constraints.
-- **Diagnostic Equipment**: Skilled in using oscilloscopes and logic analyzers for system debugging.

----